Watch the video to see his talk in full. Or read on for an overview of his key points:

 People Problems Are Leadership Problems

-Christian explains that in agile organisations, you don’t need less management, but rather better leadership and
+Christian explains that in agile organisations, you don’t need less management, but rather better leadership and management.

 The role of both is to understand the strategic context of the organisation – knowing what’s important, and to communicate the business mission and direction.
 The “why we do the why” he says.